206.623.5822 | email@example.com

 Any sexual assault or child abuse case is complicated and requires an understanding of expert medical testimony, forensic evidence such as DNA, the use of out-of-court statements, and experience handling young and vulnerable witnesses.
 In addition, the consequences of being convicted of such an offense are devastating and can include sex offender registration and life imprisonment.

-The majority of my career with the King County Prosecutor’s Office was spent in the Special Assault Unit where I focused on prosecuting sexual assaults of both adults and children as well as serious child abuse cases.
-Not only did I spend years trying these cases but in 2007 I was selected to be the Vice Chair of the unit where I supervised a team of prosecutors handling these cases.
-As a result, I have extensive experience handling charges like Rape, Child Rape, Child Molest, Assault of a Child, Shaken Baby, and Indecent Liberties.
-I understand not only what it takes for the prosecutor to prove these cases but what the common weaknesses are, how juries view and react to different types of evidence, how to handle expert and vulnerable witnesses, how to negotiate with the prosecutor’s office, and what the different sentencing alternatives are.
-This experience allows me to provide my clients with exceptional, experience-based advice on the best way to handle their charges.
+The majority of Zach's career with the King County Prosecutor's Office was spent in the Special Assault Unit where he focused on prosecuting sexual assaults of both adults and children as well as serious child abuse cases.
+Not only did Zach spend years trying these cases but in 2007 he was selected to be the Vice Chair of the unit where he supervised a team of prosecutors handling these cases.
+As a result, Zach has extensive experience handling charges like Rape, Child Rape, Child Molest, Assault of a Child, Shaken Baby, and Indecent Liberties.
+Zach understands not only what it takes for the prosecutor to prove these cases but what the common weaknesses are, how juries view and react to different types of evidence, how to handle expert and vulnerable witnesses, how to negotiate with the prosecutor's office, and what the different sentencing alternatives are.
+This experience allows him to provide my clients with exceptional, experience-based advice on the best way to handle their charges.